-England after the Norman Conquest of 1066.
+Dampierre is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Dampierre family lived in Lincolnshire and Yorkshire.
-The family was originally from Dampiere and Orne, Normandy, and it is from the former location that their surname derives.
+The family was originally from Dampiere and Orne, Normandy.

 Early Origins of the Dampierre family

 The surname Dampierre was first found in Lincolnshire where Richard de Damper was first listed in the Hundredorum Rolls of 1273.